stitchdata/docs/_account-security/settings/manage-stitch-api-keys.md

       - title: "Who can create an API key?"
         anchor: "who-can-create-keys"
         content: |
-          Any team member in a Stitch account can create, delete, disable, or re-enable an API key.
+          Any team member in a Stitch account with API access can create, delete, disable, or re-enable an API key.
 While API keys are specific to the user who created them, all members of a Stitch account will be able to see high-level details about the API keys in use:

           [TODO-image example]

+      - title: "What Stitch plans include API access?"
+        anchor: "plans-with-api-access"
+        content: |
+          Only the Stitch Enterprise plan includes access to the Stitch API.

+      - title: "What happens if I downgrade to a plan without API access?"
+        anchor: "plan-downgrade"
+        content: |
+          If you decide to downgrade to a plan without API access, your API keys will be revoked (disabled).

+          If you upgrade from a plan without API access to a plan that includes it, and you previously created API keys in your account, you will need to [re-enable the API keys](#disable-reenable-api-key) to utilize the API again.

   - title: "Create an API key"
     anchor: "create-api-key"